UKHomeOffice/keycloak-theme-govuk/README.md

     It doesn’t matter what e-mail address you add, as all e-mails will be caught by MailDev.
 But you do need to add one, otherwise Keycloak will not send e-mails for this account.

-7. To check that the e-mail configuration is working:
+The local Keycloak server should now be set up to send e-mails to MailDev.
+To check that it’s working:

     1. Click on the “Back to Security Admin Console” link